Back to Blog

 What a fixed template does well

-Where templates break under real operations
+Where templates fail under layered operations

 What a generator should add